Nimira43/JavaScript-In-Depth/7-ajax-techniques/03-early-ajax-techniques/notes.md

 ##### Inline Event Handlers:
 ###### They were beginning to be replaced by addEventListener for cleaner, more maintainable code.

+#### Summary

-#### This code represents a transitional period in JavaScript's evolution, where developers were moving towards more modern practices but still relying on some older, widely supported features.
+###### This code represents a transitional period in JavaScript's evolution, where developers were moving towards more modern practices but still relying on some older, widely supported features.